justinvincent/connected-driver-cluster/README.md

 ```

-On your personal computer or where you will be simulating the mobile application
+On your personal computer or where you will be simulating the mobile application.
+This is where you will paste your var config information you copied from the Firebase console:
 ```
 git clone https://github.com/mpojeda84/connected-car-client.git
 cd firebase/
 #install required node.js libraries
 npm i
-vi Firebase.js > paste in credentials
+vi lib/Firebase.js > paste in credentials
 ```

 We are now ready to start up our mobile application